-Canon’s first mirrorless full-frame camera has landed, and on paper it appears to have a lot going for it.
-The internet has been awash with leaks and rumors about this camera for the past two weeks, and just about the only thing not to have leaked was the price.
-It’s all very well having a full list of camera specifications, but without the price, it’s hard to pass much judgement.
+Canon’s first mirrorless full-frame camera has landed, and it appears to have a lot going for it on paper.
+The internet has been awash with leaks and rumours about this camera for the past two weeks, and just about the only thing not to have leaked was the price.
+It’s all very well having a complete list of camera specifications, but without the price, it’s hard to pass much judgement.
 Today we found out that the EOS R will be $2299 when it hits stores in October, and I think that price will surprise a few people.

-This places the camera somewhere in between the Canon 6D Mark II and the 5D Mark IV, although when you compare the specifications it certainly seems to be closer to the 5-series camera, but nearly $1000 cheaper!
-This might be a smart move on Canon’s part because it will cannibalize sales of both cameras, thus getting a faster adoption rate for the new RF mount.
-The faster they can get people into the RF ecosystem, the less likely they are to run off and buy a Sony or a Nikon during this transitional period.
+This places the camera between the Canon 6D Mark II and the 5D Mark IV.
+However, when you compare the specifications, it seems closer to the 5-series camera, nearly $1000 cheaper!
+This might be a smart move on Canon’s part because it will cannibalise sales of both cameras, thus getting a faster adoption rate for the new RF mount.
+The faster they can get people into the RF ecosystem, the less likely they will run off and buy a Sony or a Nikon during this transitional period.

 MELVILLE, N.Y., September 5, 2018 – Canon U.S.A.
 Inc., a leader in digital imaging solutions, today announced the next revolution in the company’s long history of innovative and award-winning camera systems, the EOS R system featuring the newly designed RF mount.
 Recognizing the need to advance optical design, the Company sought to create a versatile and powerful new system that supports all current EF, EF-S, TS-E and MP-E lensesi, and also provides the optical advancements and engineering flexibility to build upon for years to come.